Hypnootize/m0rehud/README.md

 .

-4) Where i can find amd enable the hud crosshairs:
+4) Where i can find and enable the hud crosshairs:

 Crosshairs.res file in the scripts folder! open this file and set the visible value of the crosshair you want to 1.